wyne-ybanez/simple-laravel-e-commerce/README.md

 # Simple Laravel E-Commerce

-This is a laravel project for an e-commerce website/app that allows online sellers to sell, categorize and take payment for the sale of goods online.
+This is a laravel hobby project for an e-commerce website/app that allows online sellers to sell, categorize and take payment for the sale of goods online.

 The project aims to build a website on the Laravel Framework for improved security and speedy development.
 It allows user's to register an account and log in to review their orders.
-Additionally, the website allows the administrator to gather the latest data such as recent purchases and on going orders through an the admin panel.
+Additionally, the website allows the administrator to gather the latest data such as recent purchases and on going orders through an admin panel.

 ## Table of Contents